Pestador/ChurchSAAS/scratchpad.md

 - Environment variables for database connection should be properly configured for both local development and Docker environment
 - TypeORM entity relations require careful type handling, especially for nullable relations and array returns
 - Using npm ci instead of npm install in Docker builds creates more reliable builds with exact versions from package-lock.json
+- When creating TypeScript types that will be used with class-validator's @IsEnum decorator, use enum instead of type aliases
+- Always import enums from their source file rather than re-declaring them
+- When using enums in TypeScript, ensure proper imports and avoid string comparison with enum values
+- When implementing a new service that depends on an API key, update the .env.example file to document this requirement
+- When adding new fields to entity models, ensure they match the database schema with appropriate nullable settings
+- When implementing guards and decorators in NestJS, make sure to export them from their module
+- For role-based authorization, ensure the correct role enum values are being used in the controllers
+- When implementing scheduled tasks in NestJS, use the @Cron decorator from @nestjs/schedule
+- When referencing UserRole enum values, import the enum and use the actual enum values (UserRole.ADMIN) rather than string literals ('admin')
+- Add timestamp fields like lastScannedAt to entities that need to be processed periodically to avoid reprocessing unchanged content

 ### Next Steps
 1. ✅ Install Node.js to fix lint errors